hsf-training/array-oriented-programming/array-oriented-programming/1-python.md

 +++

-**Mini-quiz:** Write two expressions to show that booleans in Python are integers and booleans in NumPy are not.
+**Mini-quiz 3:** Write two expressions to show that booleans in Python are integers and booleans in NumPy are not.

 +++